mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

    When the Projection Storer plugin is created, it already contains the proper set of environment variables.

-2. Once the service is created, navigate to the Fast Data Configurator (Projections section) and select the System of Record that contains the Real-Time Updater to be replaced.
+2. Once the service is created, navigate to the Fast Data Configurator (Systems of Record section) and select the System of Record that contains the Real-Time Updater to be replaced.
 In the submenu, please select the _Services_ tab, as displayed below:

    ![Open Services section](../img/ps_migration/02_sor_service.png)